-Violations of any of the rules below will result in an additional three (3) days out-of-school suspension:
+Violations of any of the rules below may result in an additional three (3) days out-of-school suspension:

 - 1. Students may not participate in athletics (practices or games). - 2.
 Suspensions which extend past the weekend mean that a student cannot participate in any athletic or school activity until the suspension is completed. - 3.
 Students may not be on school grounds without administrative approval.
 This includes driving on school property or the parking area.
-Students should stay home during suspension and work on school related homework. - 4.
-Violation of suspension rules carries severe penalties.

-- 5. If school is canceled for any reason, the suspension dates will be extended accordingly (e.g. school closing due to snow or icy roads). - 6.
-Students may not attend school related activities as a participant or spectator (e.g. prom, concerts, games, graduation, trips, etc.). - 7.
+Students should stay home during suspension and work on school related homework. - If school is canceled for any reason, the suspension dates will be extended accordingly (e.g. school closing due to snow or icy roads). - 5.
+Students may not attend school related activities as a participant or spectator (e.g. prom, concerts, games, graduation, trips, etc.). - 6.
 Students who are suspended from school are responsible for getting assignments by contacting the Homework Hot Line.